farirpgs/fari-games/public/documents/fari-games/charge-rpg.md

 A character's `momentum` is a measure that represents the impact of your character on the world.
 The more you interact with the world, and the people that live in it, the more your character gains `charges of momentum`.

-You then consume those charges to boost your action rolls or assist your teammates.
+You start with 2 momentum at the beginning of each session and consume it to boost your action rolls or assist your teammates.

 ![](https://gyazo.com/e0aac9468c6a2a2932e59da933c64e21.png)

-When you are out of momentum, things can go bad pretty quickly since you also use momentum to resist incoming consequences or harm.

-Characters start with 2 momentum at the beginning of each session.

 ## Stress & Condition

-When your character faces dangerous challenges and fails their action roll, something bad happens.
+When your character faces dangerous challenges and fails their `action roll`, something bad happens.

 Maybe the situation is more complicated or even perilous.
 The alternative to this is that you get hurt.
 The GM is the one who decides if the `consequence` of the roll is harm or something else.

-Each character has a `condition` that is tied to a `stress clock` which includes 4 segments.
+When you get hurt, you take a certain amount of `stress`, and each stress ticks a segment on your character's `stress clock`.

+Each time your character takes stress, you need to update your character's `condition` and write down a short `detail` describing the state your character is in.

 ![Condition](https://gyazo.com/468a4a981adfbc795ef328b3b95e798a.png)

-When you get hurt, you take a certain amount of `stress`, and each stress ticks a segment on your `stress clock`.
-The number of segments ticked represents how your character is doing by updating your `condition` which is represented by a little text field below the clock.

 > ### A Word on Clocks
 >